Dominik Fischer, President

 Luisa Ziegler graduated from the Veterinary Faculty of the University of Leipzig, Germany in 2012.
 During her studies she worked at the Clinic for Birds and Reptiles in Leipzig, Germany as student assistant for two years.
 After graduation she started her doctoral thesis about mycoplasma in birds of prey at the Clinic for Birds, Reptiles, Amphibians and Fish of Justus Liebig University Giessen, Germany.
 Luisa recently won the Helga Gerlach Student Grant 2015 of the European Association of Avian Veterinarians (EAAV) at ICARE Conference in Paris, France in recognition and support of her research activities.
 Her research focus is on mycoplasma in different species of wild birds.
 Since 2015 Luisa is a Resident of the European College of Zoological Medicine subspecialty Wildlife Population Health.
 She is main editor of the EAAV Newsletter (since 2013) and in charge of the EAAV Journal.

-Gunther Antonissen, Officer of Student Affairs
+Alberto Gonzales, Officer for Student Affairs